Sonicboomcolt/Sonicboomcolt/README.md

 | [Photoshop](https://www.adobe.com/products/photoshop.html) | 2008 | Self-Taught

 # What I Have Messed With
-Here are some stuff I have messed with but never fully learnd.
+Here are some stuff I have messed with but never fully learnt.
 Don't expect anything impressive from these skills (yet).
 | Skill | Since |
 | --- | --- |
 | C++ | 2021